 I went with the Ryzen R7 2700 over the 2700x because it was about AUD 90 cheaper.
-I expected to get a 4.2GHz all core overclock, but I couldn't even get to 4.1GHz.
-Finally settled at 4.025V @1.3125V.
+I expected to get a 4.2GHz all-core-overclock, but I couldn't even get to 4.1GHz.
+Finally settled at 4.0GHz @1.35V.
 I have thermal headroom but the CPU doesn't want to clock higher.
-Disappointed in the overclock, but the CPU is pretty decent for things I do.
+Disappointed with the overclock, but I've never won the silicon lottery - ever.

 The cooler is quiet and has zero clearance issues.
 Installation was easy because AMD motherboards come with the backplate preinstalled.